TheByteAttic/CERBERUS2080/README.md

 # CERBERUS 2080™
 CERBERUS 2080™ is now obsolete and has been superseded by the new, enhanced, lower-cost <a href="https://github.com/TheByteAttic/CERBERUS2100/tree/main">CERBERUS 2100™</a>.
 This repository is now maintained purely for legacy reasons.
-All users are encouraged to migrate to <a href="https://github.com/TheByteAttic/CERBERUS2100/tree/main">CERBERUS 2100™</a>.<br><br>
+All users are encouraged to migrate to <a href="https://github.com/TheByteAttic/CERBERUS2100/tree/main">CERBERUS 2100™</a> as of now.<br><br>

 ![CERBERUS oneslider](https://user-images.githubusercontent.com/69539226/132910332-99b613a7-59f6-43e4-bc10-2f416d8c7e18.png)